Cap-go/website/src/content/docs/docs/plugin/api.md

 notifyAppReady() => Promise<{ bundle: BundleInfo; }>
 ```

-Notify Capacitor Updater that the current bundle is working (a rollback will occur of this method is not called on every app launch)
+Notify Capacitor Updater that the current bundle is working (a rollback will occur if this method is not called on every app launch)
-By default this method should be called in the first 10 sec after app launch, otherwise a rollback will occur.
+By default this method should be called in the first 10 sec after the app launch, otherwise, a rollback will occur.
-Change this behaviour with {@link appReadyTimeout}
+Change this behavior with {@link appReadyTimeout}

 **Returns:** <code>Promise&lt;{ bundle: <a href="#bundleinfo">BundleInfo</a>; }&gt;</code>